-For information on Stafford Loan Exit Counseling, click the Exit Counseling sidebar on the www.wccnet.edu/financialaid site.
+For information on Stafford Loan Exit Counseling, find Exit Counseling on the sidebar at www.wccnet.edu/financialaid.

 Repayment Options

 When you apply for a student loan, you sign a legal and binding note to repay your lender.
 When you leave school, it is important that you fulfill this obligation.
 Consider the following options.